Rachith-H/VSDsquadron_FPGA_mini/TASK - 4/README.md

     - Blue LEDs : Counter value - counts from 4 -> 3 -> 2 -> 1 -> 0 -> 4 ...
     - Yelloe LED : Timeout - Toggles everytime counter reaches 0 and reloads.

+---

+### 2. Results

+- Upon deployment, the timer was observed to count down correctly, automatically reload upon reaching zero, and toggle the timeout signal periodically.
+The LED outputs provided clear visual confirmation of correct functionality.

 - This hardware validation confirms successful end-to-end operation of the system, including processor execution, memory-mapped communication, and peripheral behavior on real hardware.

+---